Clarence Williams (defensive end)

 Clarence Williams (September 3, 1946 – May 8, 2017) was an American professional football defensive end in the National Football League (NFL) for the Dallas Cowboys and Green Bay Packers.
 He was drafted by the Dallas Cowboys in the 11th round of the 1969 NFL/AFL draft.
 He played college football at Prairie View A&M University.

 Early life

 Williams played at a time when high school and colleges were still highly segregated in the South.
-He attended George Washington Carver High School (Sweeny, Texas), where he helped his team win the Carver State Championship in 1965.
+He attended and played football at George Washington Carver High School (Sweeny, Texas), where he helped his team win the Carver State Championship in 1965.

 His play in football and basketball earned him the nickname “Sweeny”.
 He also practiced the shot put and the discus throw.
 He accepted a football scholarship from Prairie View A&M University.

 In 2015, he was inducted into the Prairie View A&M University Sports Hall Of Fame.

 Professional career

 Dallas Cowboys

 Williams was selected by the Dallas Cowboys in the eleventh round (283rd overall) of the 1969 NFL/AFL draft as a defensive tackle.
 On September 9, he was waived but signed to the team's taxi squad, where he spent all of the 1969 season.

 He was given playing time in the 1970 preseason, including a game against the Green Bay Packers where he was scouted.
 He was traded along with Malcolm Walker to the Packers for Herb Adderley on September 1, 1970.